 - Video Ad

-Appearance of your add on cell phones
+Appearance of your ad on mobiles

 It is well-known that tourists increasingly use the Internet on tablets and smartphones, and while surfing the Internet, they look for the idea for their next weekend trip.
 Your ad can appear in the following way: